 More recently, Saadiyat Island has become a popular new destination.
 Just a short drive from Abu Dhabi, the island is currently home to a number of ambitious construction projects that are set to bring a whole new dimension to the location, including a branch of the legendary Louvre gallery.

 As Abu Dhabi has continued to grow both in popularity and in capacity in recent years, so too has Jumeirah at Etihad Towers.

 Consisting of more than 380 guest rooms, almost 200 serviced residences and 12 restaurants, bars and lounges, Jumeirah at Etihad Towers is a prominent figure amid the beachfront skyline.
 Both the hotel itself and the restaurants it houses have won a multitude of awards since opening.

-Jumeirah at Etihad Towers has emerged as a prime destination for many travellers hoping to explore the region
+Jumeirah at Etihad Towers has emerged as a prime destination for many travellers hoping to

 Boasting spectacular views from its observation deck, which is located on level 74, and offering culinary delights at Brasserie Angélique, Tori No Su and Ray’s Grill, to name just a few, Jumeirah at Etihad Towers is the first choice for many savvy travellers staying in Abu Dhabi.

 Meeting the changing expectations of its guests, Jumeirah at Etihad Towers has developed its food and beverage options over the years to meet exceptionally high standards.
 This was on display at the recent celebrations commemorating its fifth anniversary, where creatively decorated pastries and exquisite special menus prepared by award-winning chef Sumeda Palihakkara were served to guests.